JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-6.md

     - `arguments` - Contains all the parameters that need to be passed to the Activity specified by `activityId`.
 They must match the parameters you specified in Task 4, when you created the Activity.

     - `InputDwg` - Specifies the URN of the input dwg file for the Activity.
-The value specified here is contained in the Postman variable `ossDwgFileSignedUrl`.
+It is constructed by combining the Object ID of the input dwg file with the Bucket Key and the statement `urn:adsk.objects:os.object:`.

     **Note** Had you uploaded a zip file instead of a dwg file, you would have been required specify the `pathInZip` attribute.
 This attribute specifies the path to the dwg file within the zip file.

     - `result` - Specifies the URN  of the output file resulting from the activity.
-It is constructed by combining the Object ID of the resulting text file with the bucket key and the key statement `urn:adsk.objects:os.object:`.
+It is constructed by combining the Object ID of the resulting text file with the Bucket Key and the statement `urn:adsk.objects:os.object:`.

 ## Check status of a WorkItem